 Altran has a wide range of expertise with end-to-end system integration, which includes hardware-software integration and test validation to maximize reliability and uptime.
 Some of the world’s largest OEMs rely on Altran’s engineering teams to integrate and launch new services and cut development cycles and time to market – giving organizations a significant competitive edge.

 Altran ranks as the undisputed global leader in Engineering and R&D services.
 The Group offers clients an unmatched value proposition to address their transformation and innovation needs.
 Altran works alongside its clients, from initial concept through industrialization, to invent the products and services of tomorrow.
-For over 30 years, the company has provided expertise in Automotive, Aeronautics, Space, Defense & Naval, Infrastructure & Transportation, Industry & Consumer Goods, Life Sciences, Communications, Semiconductors & Electronics, Software & Internet, Finance and the Public Sector.
+For over 30 years, the company has provided expertise in Automotive, Aeronautics, Space, Defense & Naval, Rail, Infrastructure & Transport, Energy, Industrial & Consumer, Life Sciences, Communications, Semiconductor & Electronics, Software & Internet, Finance & Public Sector.
 The Aricent acquisition extends this leadership to semiconductors, digital experience and design innovation.
 Altran generated revenues of €2.9 billion in 2018, with nearly 46,000 employees in more than 30 countries.

 Group Senior Vice-President Communications & Investor Relations